Anwar3006/E-Commerce-Backend/README.md

 1. Users
 2. Products
-3. Users
+3. Blogs
-4. Orders
+4. Cart
-5. Payments
+5. Orders (At the moment the only way to process payments is through cash)

 |                      |
 | -------------------- |